Where to Skate: Roller Rinks

 bbpskating.com

 Indoor rink at the south end of Branch Brook Park, close to the intersection of I-280 and Clifton Ave.
 The rink is about a half mile from NJ Transit's Newark Broad St. Station.
-The speed group from the Empire Skate Club train here during the colder months.
+The speed group from the Empire Skate Club used to train here during winter.

 Florham Park Roller Rink